DeepPSP/torch_ecg/README.md

 4. U-Squared Net
 5. etc.

-More details can be found in the [README file](torch_ecg/models/cnn/README.md) of this module.
+More details and a list of references can be found in the [README file](torch_ecg/models/cnn/README.md) of this module.

 ## Other useful tools
 ### [Loggers](torch_ecg/utils/loggers.py)